zachvalenta/jvns.ca/source/_posts/2016-02-10-have-high-expectations-for-computers.markdown

 ### believing in my computers is really useful to me

 I have this mission to develop an absolute sense of how fast computers are.
-Instead of "Go is faster than Python", I want to be able to know "I should be able to easily do 100 QPS in Python".
+Instead of "Go is faster than Python", I want to be able to know things like "I should be able to easily do 100 QPS in Python".

 Sometimes I tell someone about a programming problem I solved in a millisecond, and they say "I can solve it in a microsecond!".
 As long as they're not a jerk, I actually find this totally delightful -- if computers can do a thing 1000 times faster than I thought, that's amazing!
 I can add it to my list of magical computer facts.